 Taxes & Assessment

 The province of Saskatchewan underwent a complete revaluation of all property assessment values for 2017.
 As a result an assessment notice is being mailed to all property owners.
 Appeals may be initiated by any person with an interest in, or that is affected by, the assessed value or classification of any property.
-You can appeal if you believe there has been an error involving property valuation, property classification, and exemption, the contents of the assessment roll or the assessment notice; however there is no provision to appeal property taxes.
-A Notice of Appeal Form (PDF) is included with the assessment notice or is available at the municipal office or on our website: www.rmcormanpark.ca
+You can appeal if you believe there has been an error in the valuation, the classification, to the contents of the assessment roll or the assessment notice; however there is no provision to appeal property taxes.
+A notice of appeal form is included with the assessment notice or is available at the municipal office or on our website: www.rmcormanpark.ca

-The Assessment Process & Its Relation to Taxes
+The Assessment Process and Its Relation to Taxes

 SAMA will first determine an assessed value for properties.
 After that, a provincial government tax policy is applied.
 The policy multiplies a percentage formula against the assessed value, producing what is called the taxable value.